Self-employed people and small business owners tend to spend a lot of their own money on work.

 If all the itemized deductions you can take add up to more than your standard deduction amount, then it makes sense to track them separately.

 Most people, though, take the standard deduction.
 (87% of taxpayers opted for it in 2019.)
-It's been especially attractive in recent years.
-The Tax Cuts and Jobs Act, for example, nearly doubled it in 2017.
+It's become especially attractive in recent years because the Tax Cuts and Jobs Act nearly doubled it in 2017.

 As a self-employed person, you'll have to make this decision along with every other American tax filer.
 Your business expenses, though, go in a whole other category.